hvppycoding/hvppycoding.github.io/_posts/2024-09-09-socc-presentation-script.md

 We proposed a parallelization step to perform net topology refinement in parallel.
 This process prevents modifications of timing-dependent nets.
-This begins by creating an adjacency matrix $M$ from the netlist.
+This begins by creating an adjacency matrix M from the netlist.
-Next, we create a transitive closure matrix $M*$ from the adjacency matrix.
+Next, we create a transitive closure matrix M\* from the adjacency matrix.
 We can derive this using the Floyd-Warshall algorithm.
-From $M*$, we find the maximal net subset where nets are not connected to each other.
+From M\*, we find the maximal net subset where nets are not connected to each other.
 This is found by formulating the problem as a maximal independent set problem.

 ![20240909-152221]({{site.baseurl}}/assets/images/2024-09-09-socc-presentation-script/20240909-152221.png){: .align-center}